Jcurt4/Jcurt4/README.md

 - 👋 Hi, I’m @Jcurt4
-- 👀 I’m interested in learning programing for back end work.
+- 👀 I’m interested in learning programing.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 I feel I need to become more profecient before I take on projects.
 - 📫 How to reach me discord.  knllafox